-While teaching this chapter, tell the students that a computer network is a connection between two or more computers.
+While teaching this chapter, tell the students that a computers connected to a network can share data and files efficiently without any delay.

 Introduce Internet as a network in which millions of computers are connected to each other to share information and in an abbreviation of International Network.